 Integrated neighborhoods led to "white flight" in U.S. cities in the 1950s and '60s as whites sold homes and left neighborhoods increasingly populated by minorities.
-The town of New Jersey sought to stem white flight by limiting "For Sale" signs in neighborhoods, but the regulation was challeged by a real estate company in Linmark Associates, Inc. v.
-Township of Willingboro.
-The Supreme Court invalidated the local law, finding it violated First Amendment protections of free speech.
-(In this photo, two girls study a sign in the integrated Long Island community of Lakeview, N.Y., in April 1962.
+The town of New Jersey sought to stem white flight by limiting "For Sale" signs in neighborhoods, but the Supreme Court struck down the law in Linmark Associates, Inc. v.
+Township of Willingboro (1977).
+In this photo, two girls study a sign in an integrated community in New York in 1962.
 It reads "Negroes!
 This community could become another ghetto.
 You owe it to your 'family' to buy in another community."
-The sign was an attempt to keep African Americans from exceeding the number of whites who want to live in an integrated town, AP Photo, used with permission from The Associated Press.)
+The sign was an attempt to keep African Americans from exceeding the number of whites who want to live in an integrated town.
+(AP Photo, used with permission from the Associated Press)

 In Linmark Associates, Inc. v.
 Township of Willingboro, 431 U.S. 85 (1977), the Supreme Court found unanimously that a law limiting certain signage violated the fundamental First Amendment principle that people have a right to receive information and ideas and to decide for themselves the best course of action.

 Town restricted 'For Sale' signs to stem 'white flight'